compsocialscience/summer-institute/2026/fau/index.md

 The instructional program will involve lectures, group problem sets, and participant-led research projects, with a special emphasis on causal inference.
 There will also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
 Topics covered include causal inference with observational data, text analysis, network analysis, survey experiments, and machine learning.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

-Participation is restricted to advanced Ph.D. students, postdoctoral researchers, junior faculties, and industry researchers (within 7 years of their Ph.D).
+Participation is restricted to advanced Ph.D. students, postdoctoral researchers, junior faculty, and industry researchers (within 5 years of their Ph.D).
 We welcome applicants from all backgrounds and fields of study, especially junior faculty from neighboring institutions near Boca Raton, FL.
 About 25-30 participants will be invited.
 Most participants are expected to fully attend and participate in the entire 8-day program, but we are open to alternative arrangements for faculty members.
+It is expected that participants will attend the entire 5-day on-campus program and complete the remainder of their project from home following the institute.

 **Program Overview**